 ]

-Doing this would center the chart on the slide.
+This code centers the chart on the slide.

 Other built-in options can make two-column layouts.
-Adding pull-left[] and pull-right[] will make two equally spaced columns.
-Let’s use these to display the histogram on the left side of the slide and the accompanying text on the right:
+Adding .pull-left[] and .pull-right[] will make two equally spaced columns.
+Use the following code to display the histogram on the left side of the slide and the accompanying text on the right:

 .pull-left[